Josephine Amann-Weinlich: Cäcilien Quartet, and Lisbon

 In 1878 she founded, with other members of the orchestra including her sister, the Cäcilien Quartet, a piano quartet in which she played piano; they performed in Sweden, Denmark, Germany and Switzerland; music played included works by Robert Schumann and Felix Mendelssohn, and her own compositions.

-From 1879 Amann-Weinlich lived in Lisbon, with her husband, children and sister.
+From 1879 Amann-Weinlich lived in Lisbon with her husband, children and sister.
 Ebo Amann arranged for her to conduct the city orchestra in a series of concerts at the Teatro da Trindade, and she was conductor for one season at the Teatro Nacional de São Carlos.
 She was editor of the Gazeta Musical, financed by her husband, which published some of her compositions.
-She remained in Lisbon with her family, as a piano teacher; she died there, of tuberculosis, on 9 January 1887.
+She remained in Lisbon with her family as a piano teacher; she died there of tuberculosis on 9 January 1887.

 Compositions

-Josephine Amann-Weinlich was described in Musikalisches Wochenblatt (1871, p.
+Amann-Weinlich was described in Musikalisches Wochenblatt (1871, p.
 718) as "a composer of pleasing, often quite piquant works of light genres, such as waltzes, polkas, etc." Some of her compositions were published in Vienna.